-Cash and cash equivalents consists of cash, Canadian Chartered Bank demand deposits and high-interest savings vehicles.
+Cash and cash equivalents comprises of cash, Canadian Chartered Bank demand deposits and money market funds.

 Foreign Currency Translation

 In preparing the financial statements, transactions in currencies other than the entity's functional currency are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each statement of financial position date, monetary assets and liabilities are translated using the period-end exchange rate.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.